GomaGames/JumpSlide/README.md

 #### JumpSlide.addCoin( x, y )

-will add a coin at specific position
+will add a coin at specific location

 example: